Andrii-Radyhin/Image-object-counter/README.md

 ## Solution report
 At the end i want to suggest a solution to not select parameters by hands.
-I would create a multiple regression model that takes as input an image of the wall and outputs vector with parameters for canny, dilate or even area coefficient, then use this algorithms with a given parameters and perceive, as a predicition, number of bricks for example.
-In this case we must not forget to check continuity of opencv operations, or we can use numerical gradient: (f(x+h) - f(x))/h
+I would create a multiple regression model, that takes as input an image of the wall, and outputs vector with parameters for canny, dilate or even area coefficient, then use this algorithms with a given parameters and perceive, as a predicition, number of bricks, for example.
+In this case, we must not forget to check continuity of the opencv operations, or use numerical gradient: (f(x+h) - f(x))/h.